Dice aren’t the only tools we have at our table.

 Going over lines and veils is an important step to set your group up for a safe playing experience.

 Supplementing with safety tools during gameplay can help navigate the unexpected.

-Lots of games carry a certain amount of risk.
-We don’t question the risk of injury when playing a sport; often, we wear protective gear to minimize the chances of being seriously hurt.
+Lots of games carry risk; we wear protective gear when playing sports to minimize the chances of being injured.
 Roleplaying is no exception: intense action sequences, deep emotional content, and creeping horror all carry the risk of discomfort or distress.
-Safety tools help keep everyone safe even as they test their boundaries—protective gear for your mental and emotional well-being.
+Safety tools help keep everyone secure even as they test their boundaries—protective gear for your mental and emotional well-being.

 There are lots of safety tools available for roleplaying games.
 You can find many in the TTRPG Safety Toolkit.
 What’s important is that you find the tools that work best with your group: mix and match to suit!

 At RPGClinic, we use a combination of safety tools in our games.